Lyh20011018/INF133/README.md

 - **Modals for Event Handling**:
   - Separate modals for adding/editing events and viewing event details.
   - Prevents overlapping interactions for a seamless user experience.
+- **Reminders**:
+  - Notifications appear 30 minutes before a scheduled event.
+  - Reminders are customizable and sent via browser notifications or in-app pop-ups.
 ---

 ## Advanced Features